jackdewinter/pymarkdown/newdocs/src/user-guide.md

 `scan-stdin` differs from `scan` in one key respect: it has no positional (path) arguments because all content comes from standard input.
 Everything else is the same.
-All general command-line options (such as configuration and rule enable/disable arguments) still apply and are interpreted exactly as they are for the `scan` command, including configuration file loading, any `--enable-rules` or `--disable-rules` arguments, and the return code scheme.
+All general command-line options (such as configuration and Rule Plugin enable/disable arguments) still apply and are interpreted exactly as they are for the `scan` command, including configuration file loading, any `--enable-rules` or `--disable-rules` arguments, and the return code scheme.